FormidableLabs/spectacle/CONTRIBUTING.md

 #### Overview

 Our examples are spread out across multiple projects depending on where the core technology lies.
-We publish most of these to `npm` for use in `spectacle-cli` project to either use with the CLI (`spectacle`) or generate a fresh project boilerplte (`spectacle-boilerplate`).
+We publish most of these to `npm` for use in `spectacle-cli` project to either use with the CLI (`spectacle`) or generate a fresh project boilerplate (`spectacle-boilerplate`).

 - `spectacle`
   - [`examples/js`](https://github.com/FormidableLabs/spectacle/tree/task/rewrite/examples/js)